Reluctant Slovenia faces fire sale of state assets

 "Instead," he said, "A small group of politically connected quasi-experts in economics persuaded former communist politicians that foreign direct investment was bad for economic development and that most of the country's assets should remain in Slovenian hands, owned either directly by the government, or by the government using its influence in the banking system to channel cheap credit to politically-connected managers."

-Mercator (MELR.LJ) is 19 percent owned by Slovenia's state banks, which are the largest in the country.
-They are also among the main owners of brewery Pivovarna Lasko PILR.LJ, which is the biggest shareholder in Mercator with 23 percent.
+Mercator is 19 percent owned by Slovenia's state banks, which are the largest in the country.
+They are also among the main owners of brewery Pivovarna Lasko, which is the biggest shareholder in Mercator with 23 percent.

 The banks acquired most of their stakes in Mercator and Lasko in 2009 in exchange for loans given to the previous owners - local firms connected to Lasko - that could not be repaid.